Ryūku Tsuchida: Play style

 Tsuchida is said to have a prodigious batting sense with strong defensive skills.

 In his high school career, he hit 30 homeruns with a batting average over .400.
 He can run 50 metres in 6 seconds.

 Personal life

 Tsuchida thinks Shohei Ohtani is the ideal player and upon being drafted, mentioned his reverence for then team-mate Yota Kyoda.
-He also said that he would most like to fac Yomiuri Giants pitcher Kai Yokogawa as they had faced each other during their middle-school days.
+He also said that he would most like to face Yomiuri Giants pitcher Kai Yokogawa as they had faced each other during their middle-school days.

 It is said that he gets along well with Yota Kyoda even in private settings, and after Kyoda was traded he mentioned that "I do feel a bit lonely.
 I would like to do my best as a fellow short-stop to catch-up to him...or I would love to win a golden glove and overtake him."

 In junior high, Tsuchida was in the athletics club and has experience coming 6th in the Shiga prefectural tournament high jump competition.